-Current practice does not suggest that medical reports have been relied upon by applicants in the international protection procedure.
-However, medical reports are deemed as strong evidence supporting international protection applications and increase the possibility of obtaining a positive decision from the DGMM.
+Current practice does not suggest that applicants in the international protection procedure have relied upon medical reports.
+However, medical reports are deemed as strong evidence supporting international protection applications and increase the possibility of obtaining a positive decision from the PMM.